 - French cemeteries are generally situated on the outskirts.

-In a few places, cemeteries are found on the church’s grounds like they usually do in Britain.
-For instance: the church of the Charonne Village, Paris or that of Hunawihr in Alsace.
+Cemeteries are found on the church’s grounds in a few places like they usually do in Britain—for instance, the church of the Charonne Village, Paris or Hunawihr in Alsace.

 The monumental cemeteries of France

-The headstones and other funeral monuments comprise marble and granite and are often covered by a slab.
+The headstones and other funeral monuments comprise marble and granite, often slab-covered.

 Maintenance of the cemetery